 When started, the following command-line options may be given to VMD.
-Note that if a commandline option does not start with a dash (-), and is not part of another option, it is assumed to be a filename, and its extension is matched to the extension registered by the proper plugin.
-Thus, the Unix command vmd molecule.pdb will start VMD and load a molecule from the file molecule.pdb, while the command will load the corresponding structure and coordinate files into the same molecule.
+Note that if a command-line option does not start with a dash (-), and is not part of another option, it is assumed to be a filename, and its extension is matched to the extension registered by the proper plugin.
+Thus, the Unix command vmd molecule.pdb will start VMD and load a molecule from the file molecule.pdb, while the command vmd molecule.psf molecule.dcd will load the corresponding structure and coordinate files into the same molecule.
 On the Windows platform, one must preface the VMD invocation with the Windows start command start vmd molecule.pdb